yqtianust/PaperUnreliableInference/README.md

 # Supplementary Materials of Paper:  To What Extent Do DNN-based Image Classification Models Make Unreliable Inferences? #

-This page hosts the Supplementary Materials of Paper:  **  To What Extent Do DNN-based Image Classification Models Make Unreliable Inferences?**
+This page hosts the Supplementary Materials of Paper:  **To What Extent Do DNN-based Image Classification Models Make Unreliable Inferences?**

-The paper is accepted by the Journal: Empirical Software Engineering
+The paper is accepted by the Journal *Empirical Software Engineering* in May 2021

 Feel free to contact the author if you have any questions.